DR. SALIMA BRILLMAN

 • Sponsor: Cerevance

-• General Summary of Trial: Phase 3, Randomized, Double-Blind, Placebo-Controlled Multicenter Study of CVN424 in Parkinson’s Disease Patients with Motor Complications
+• Phase 3, Randomized, Double-Blind, Placebo-Controlled Multicenter Study of CVN424 in Parkinson's Disease Patients With Motor Complications

 Elevate-PD Clinical Trial, Phase 4